moderntesting/resources/codeofconduct.md

 ## Our Pledge

-The goal of this community is to provide a community of people who listen to, support, or want to discuss the AB Testing Podcast.
+The goal of this community is to provide a community of people who listen to, support, or want to discuss the AB Testing Podcast and what we call "Modern Testing".
 We welcome all points of view and discussions, and strive to be a safe place for engagement.

 We as members and admins pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, education, socio-economic status, nationality, personal appearance, race, religion, political affiliation, or sexual identity and orientation.